keras-team/keras/CONTRIBUTING.md

 **Where should I submit my pull request?**

 1. **Keras improvements and bugfixes** go to the [Keras `master` branch](https://github.com/fchollet/keras/tree/master).
 2. **Experimental new features** such as layers and datasets go to [keras-contrib](https://github.com/farizrahman4u/keras-contrib).
 Unless it is a new feature listed in [Requests for Contributions](https://github.com/fchollet/keras/projects/1), in which case it belongs in core Keras.
-If you think your feature belongs in core Keras, you can submit a design doc to explain your feature and argue for it (see explainations below).
+If you think your feature belongs in core Keras, you can submit a design doc to explain your feature and argue for it (see explanations below).

 Here's a quick guide to submitting your improvements: